Finike: Demographics

+The district has a population of 49,720 (2022).
+The town itself has 21,765 inhabitants.

 Finike today

 The local economy depends on agriculture, particularly oranges and other citrus fruits.
 This is supplemented by income from tourism in the summertime, although because of the lucrative orange production and the distance from Antalya, Finike has not seen the large-scale tourism boom that has so radically changed the other coastal districts of Antalya.
 Finike is a quiet district where people buzz around on mopeds going about their daily lives.
 Indeed, many of the visitors that Finike does attract are retired people in search of relaxation.
 That's mostly because of the construction policy of 1980.
 That policy made the land more suitable for investment in agriculture rather than in hotels, luxury apartments and other tourist attractions.

 A type of pale limestone is quarried at Limyra, and sold as a decorative building material.
 It is cream colored with a homogeneous structure.
 Moreover, it is extremely light and that makes it ideal for building walking alleys and streets where only light vehicles pass by.
 The geologist classify the Limura limestone as with medium density.

 The port of Finike is now a yacht marina, and has a small fishing fleet.
 The coast is rich in marine life, including sea turtles, and fish, including local specialities red porgy (Sparidae) and grouper (Epinephelus); other fish found along the coast include leerfish (Carangidae) and the more widespread Mediterranean varieties such as bluefish, sea bream, sea bass, with swordfish, sardines and others found further out to sea.
 However, the coast suffers from overfishing, and many varieties, including the porgy, are in decline.

 The beaches of Finike are an important nesting ground for Caretta caretta sea turtles, and the rocky parts of the coast are used by the rare Mediterranean monk seal.